Apollo Hospitals, Dr Reddy's announce COVID-19 vaccination programme with Sputnik V | Business

 Apollo Hospitals, Dr Reddy's announce COVID-19 vaccination programme with Sputnik V

-Apollo Hospitals and Dr Reddy's Laboratories on Monday said they are collaborating to initiate a COVID-19 vaccination programme with Sputnik V.
+Apollo Hospitals and Dr Reddy's Laboratories on Monday said they are collaborating to initiate a COVID-19 vaccination program in the country with Sputnik V.

-The first phase of the programme will kick off with vaccinations in Hyderabad on Monday and in Visakhapatnam on Tuesday (May 18) at Apollo facilities.
+The first phase of the program will kick off with vaccinations in Hyderabad on Monday and in Visakhapatnam on Tuesday (May 18) at Apollo facilities.

+The vaccinations would follow the SOPs as recommended by the government including registration on CoWIN.
+Apollo Hospitals' Joint Managing Director Sangita Reddy said the healthcare major would receive 10 lakh doses of the COVID-19 vaccine over a period of one month.

+''Delighted to share @HospitalsApollo has Ptnr with @drreddys 2 admin #SputnikV the 1st foreign-made #vaccine to be used in #India to all DRL staff.
+Additionally, we will be receiving 1 Mn doses (over 1 mth period ) 4 our public #vaccinationdrive as #IndiaFightsCOVID19,'' she tweeted.

 Dr Reddy's Laboratories has received approval from the Indian drug regulator for restricted emergency use of Sputnik V.